hscheepers10/Q6/README.md

 Q6
-Drop down spinner element to display differentcontries provinces and points of interrest.
+Drop down spinner element to display different provinces and points of interrest.